 At this point we could stop the discussion with the observation that the deaths of Ananias and Sapphira were on them, not God.
 However, Peter was somehow involved.
-And since many interpreters believe that God struck them down, so let’s assume it too, for the sake of argument.
+And since many interpreters believe that God struck them down, let’s assume it too.

 So why did Ananias and Sapphira die in the era of the New Covenant, after Jesus came?
 It takes a while for the gospel to spread around—and even for the gospel preachers today to learn what it means!

 Picture two overlapping circles.
 Label one “Judaism and the Sinai Covenant” and the other “the Way” or “the Earliest Jesus Movement.”
 How much overlap is there?
 Complete, so the two circles become one?
 No, that’s too far.
 Three-fourths overlap?
 Wherever you draw the overlapping circles, the earliest Jesus Movement was firmly connected to Judaism, at this stage.